What to differentiate

 - use a variety of reading-buddy arrangements to support and challenge students when working with different texts

-- re-teach students who need further demonstration or exempt students who already demonstrate mastery from reading a chapter or sitting through a re-teaching lesson
+- re-teach students who need a further demonstration or exempt students who already demonstrate mastery from reading a chapter or sitting through a re-teaching lesson

 - use texts, computer programs, tape recordings and videos as a way of conveying key concepts to varied learners